What to Do BEFORE the GED® if your child is still under age 15.

 My personal choice is Math-U-See, up till Algebra 2 level, but as I said, its your choice.

 For Science, I recommend the Apologia senior science books by Dr Jay Wile.
-They start with General Science, then Physical Science, Biology …and those three should be sufficient for the GED®…but again, any alternative science programme that will broaden your child’s knowledge of this subject should be acceptable.
+They start with General Science, then you can do Physical Science, Biology optionally, if your time allows …and this should be sufficient for the GED®…but again, any alternative science programme that will broaden your child’s knowledge of this subject should be acceptable.

 3. Reasoning Through Language Arts